A challenging and evolving environment in which the rights of data subjects are prioritised.

 Contact her at: email@example.com

-Sara Dousset is a senior associate at MANGEAT and is a Certified Information Privacy Professional/Europe (CIPP/E) from the International Association of Privacy Professionals (IAPP).
+Sara Dousset is a Counsel at MANGEAT and is a Certified Information Privacy Professional/Europe (CIPP/E) from the International Association of Privacy Professionals (IAPP).

 Contact her at: firstname.lastname@example.org